Raiduy/GreenLab-LAB1-2024/ex_0/README.md

 **Step 2:** Follow the installation instructions [here](https://github.com/S2-group/experiment-runner/tree/master)

+**Note**: *It is good practice to use separate virtual envrionments for different (Python) projects.
+Do this is you find any errors setting up / running **Experiment Runner**.
+If you have never worked with virtual environments in Python check [venv](https://docs.python.org/3/library/venv.html) or [miniconda](https://docs.anaconda.com/miniconda/).*

 **Step 3:** Check if the example program ran correctly (i.e., no errors)

 ## [EnergiBridge](https://github.com/tdurieux/EnergiBridge)